 Green Freight Assessment

-Notice: The Call for Assessment Project proposals is open.
-Apply Now!
+Notice: The Call for Assessment Project proposals is now closed.
+Subscribe to our mailing list to stay informed on program announcements.

 Companies headquartered in Canada can apply for funding of up to 50%, to a maximum of $10,000, towards the hiring of a third-party to perform a fleet energy assessment.
 Fleet assessments provide a thorough review and analysis of a fleet’s performance and result in tailored recommendations on how a company can improve their fuel efficiency through retrofits and fuel-switching.